10 Reminders If You’re A Stressed Out Parent Of An Athlete

-I know several athletes who were “good enough” to play the the top level of collegiate sports, and they chose to go that path instead of going someplace where they could actually play and contribute on a consistent basis.
+I know several athletes who were “good enough” to play at the top level of collegiate sports, and they chose to go that path instead of going someplace where they could actually play and contribute on a consistent basis.

 These different levels of collegiate play are highly competitive and are excellent options to explore.
 Great academics + college experience = Winning as a Parent of an Athlete.
 These other levels are a part-time job compared to the full-time job of Division I.

-Scholarships are augmented through academic monies, so your child carrying a 3.7 GPA can receive grant-in-aid from both athletic and academic.
+Again, scholarships are augmented through academic monies, so your child carrying a 3.7 GPA can receive grant-in-aid from both athletic and academic.

 4) Call Them THIS.

 How do you introduce and describe your child?

 “Here is perfect little Rachel” or “This is Johnny, our star second baseman.”
 The words we use to describe our own child carries meaning.
 Rachel certainly isn’t perfect and what happens if Johnny gets hurt or doesn’t make the all-star team?

 “The will to prepare has to be greater than the will to win.” – Bobby Knight

 Passion is the pre-requisite for achieving anything great in life.
 As bad as you may “want it” for them, if they don’t take ownership and want it themselves, then the struggle will be real.